crcdng/hot_and_cold/README.md

 ### Saturday 8am

-- sprites on the screen
+- first sprites on the screen

 ### Saturday 4pm